liquidity-network/invoice-generation/README.md

 ### Liqduitiy wallet deeplink invoice

 It is possible to create a deeplink invoice that will automatically open and fill the invoice details on the Liquidity Mobile Wallet on [Android](https://play.google.com/store/apps/details?id=com.liquiditynetwork.wallet) and [iOS](https://itunes.apple.com/ch/app/liquidity-network-wallet/id1395924630).
-Use the URL `lqdnet://send` and set the same query parameters identical to the fields output by `createInvoice`
+Use the URL `lqdnet://send` and set the same query parameters identical to the fields outputted by `createInvoice`

 Example: